 Searchability.
 All documents and other information you upload into Firm Central are indexed to make search quick, easy, and pretty comprehensive.

 QuickBooks integration.
-Firm Central can handle timekeeping, expense tracking, billing, and trust accounting, but it does not have a full accounting package.
+This software can handle timekeeping, expense tracking, billing, and trust accounting, but it does not have a full accounting package.
 Instead, it integrates with QuickBooks.